Judge Rules In Favor Of T-Mobile Takeover Of Sprint

 The Justice Department has already approved the deal, which was valued at $26.5 billion when the merger was announced in 2018.
 The merger remains subject to closing conditions and the possibility of further court proceedings.

-New York Attorney General Letitia James says the states are considering an appeal.
+New York Attorney General Letitia James said the states are considering an appeal.

 "From the start, this merger has been about massive corporate profits over all else, and despite the companies' false claims, this deal will endanger wireless subscribers where it hurts most: their wallets," James said in a statement.
 "There is no doubt that reducing the mobile market from four to three will be bad for consumers, bad for workers, and bad for innovation, which is why the states stepped up and led this lawsuit."